xbrowsersync/api/README.md

 ## Testing

-To run unit tests, run either of the following commands:
+To run unit/integration tests, run the following command:

     $ npm run test
-    $ npm run unittests

-To run integration tests, you will need to create the test database first.
+To run end to end tests, you will need to create the test database first.
 Run the following commands in the mongo shell:

   (Replace `[dbname]` with your xBrowserSync database name and `[password]` with the xBrowserSync database user account password)